August 28 2008 07:55 EDT

 Characteristics Typical Examples

 1. A reflection about the world and the things in it.
 If I take a book off my hand, what's left on my hand?
 If I take away the air, then what's left?
 If I take away the space?
+With the space gone, nothing is left.
 Does everything exist in nothing?

 2. A conceptual rather than a practical activity.
-According to Newton's gravitation theory, as the ballerina an a New York stage moves, my balance is affected.
+According to Newton's gravitation theory, as the ballerina on a New York stage moves, my balance is imperceptibly affected.
+Since the earth's circumference is about 25,000 miles, and the earth spins around once every 24 hours, as I sit at my desk, I am in reality looping through space in giant arcs at over 25,000 miles per hour.

 4. An explanation of the puzzling features of things.
 Does a mirror reverse left and right?
 If I move my right hand, the image's left hand moves.
 But why then doesn't the mirror reverse up and down?
-Why aren't the image's feet at the top of the mirror?
+Why aren't the feet in the mirror image at the top of the mirror?
+Why doesn't it change the situation if I lie down or I rotate the mirror 90 degrees?

 5. Digging beyond the obvious.
-What is a fact.
+What is a fact?
 In science, facts are collected.
 Is a book a fact?
-Is it a big or little fact?
-Is it a brown fact?
-If facts don't have size, shape, and color, then how do they exist in the world?
+Is it a big or is it a little fact?
+Is the book a smaller fact than the size of the earth which is a larger fact?
+If the book is brown, does that fact make it a brown fact?
+If facts don't have size, shape, or color, then do they actually exist in the world?
+And, if not, then how can they be found?

 6. The search for principles which underlie phenomena.
-Is a geranium one flower or is it a combination of many small flowers bunched together?
-If I turn on a computer, am I doing one action or many different actions.
+For example, is a geranium one flower or is it a combination of many small flowers bunched together?
+Or consider when I turn on a computer, is this action one event or many events?
+If it's many events, how many events is it?

 7. Theory building from these principles.
-Is nature discrete or continuous?e.g., Zeno's paradoxes of motion.
+Is nature discrete or continuous?
+E.g., Consider Zeno's paradoxes of motion.
 If you are to leave the classroom today, isn't it true that you will have to walk at least half-way to the door?
 And then when you get half-way, you will have to at least walk another half?
-How many "halves" are there?
-How will you ever get out?
+How many “halves” are there?
+On this strategy, you could never leave.

 1. Is a positron, or even the earlier tachyon, discussed above, associated with backward causation a possible event?
 Consider this paradoxical result.
 Suppose a "positron gun" or a "tachyon gun" would fire a particle going backward in time—it could "trigger" an off-switch to turn off the gun before it could be fired.